ValentinVignal/HDStyleTransfer/README.md

 ### Google colab

-The file `style_transfert.ipynb` will perform the style transfert algorithm for a combination of given images and parameters.
+The file `style_transfer.ipynb` will perform the style transfert algorithm for a combination of given images and parameters.

 The steps for the setup are explained in the file.